prestys/Ruby-Challenges/ruby_chapter_1_challenges/README.md

 ## Submitting Your Work
 You will need to push your changes to your repo in order for it to be reviewed.

-**You must make a new public repo on GitHub!**

-Call it something like "**ruby_challenge_one**".
-Make sure it is set to public

 Use [this form](https://airtable.com/shr6mk28x0fy3OrxN?prefill_Item=rubyf_ch1) to submit your code and screen recording, and GitHub repo.

-Then add this destination repo to your remote path using Git:

-    git remote add review_repo https://github.com/<your profile name>/ruby_challenge_one.git

-You must make a new branch in order for your Peer to be able to leave comments on.
-It will look something like this:

-    git branch peer_review_branch
-    git switch peer_review_branch
-    git add .
-    git commit -m 'ready to be reviewed' git push -u review_repo peer_review_branch

-Once you navigate to your GitHub repo, head to Pull Requests.
-This is where you can make a new Pull Request that compares `peer_review_branch` to `main`.

-You must send the link to this new Pull Request.

-Your Peer will leave comments on the Pull Request.

 ### Peer Code Review